From Pitch Deck to Product: What Happens After the Yes

 The listings experience was rebuilt with an image-first approach.
 Each listing includes a high-resolution image carousel, with assets served via Cloudflare R2 to ensure fast loading and reliable delivery.

 The website is built with Next.js to allow for easy future enhancements and scalability.
+Our approach to web design and e commerce in Newcastle upon Tyne emphasises performance and user experience at every level.

 Following the launch of the new site, user feedback was extremely positive.